amnesia2k/blog-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=3n22cowxoKU) - This helped me for styling the Box-Shadow and it was really helpful.
+- [Box Shadow Resource](https://www.youtube.com/watch?v=3n22cowxoKU) - This helped me for styling the Box-Shadow and it was really helpful.

 ## Author